 When I coach parents and professionals on utilizing trauma-informed practices with their youth, we talk about the trauma responses—fight, flight, freeze and fawn—and how they might show up in our spaces both similar to and distinct from how they show up in the animal kingdom.
 For example, physical fights among peers, escapism through drug use, hiding under a desk, fawning over a teacher in an attempt to stay on their “good side.”
 While we may not be able to protect our youth from their stressors, we can provide them with opportunities to complete their stress responses.

 Zoom-ba as a trauma-informed practice.

 In “Burnout: The Secret to Unlocking the Stress Cycle,” sisters Emily and Amelia Nagoski write that physical activity is the single most effective way to complete the stress response.
 Girls Leadership recognizes that positive experiences in the body have the power to system-override negative ones.
-That’s why Girls Leadership is now offering Zoom-ba.
+That’s why Girls Leadership offered Zoom-ba, and online dance class.